• Skip to primary navigation

 Cinnamon Apple Pop Tarts

-Published: Sep 21, 2021 by Jenn · This post may contain affiliate links
+Published: Sep 21, 2021 by Jenn ·This post may contain affiliate links ·

-Jump to Recipe
+Jump to Recipe Pin Recipe

 Homemade pop tarts are one of my favorite things to make.
 To put it simply, they're little breakfast pies and you know how I feel about pie.
 My favorite pop tarts as a kid were the frosted brown sugar cinnamon.
 Warm or cold I could always find a reason to enjoy them.